MegDeri/market-project/README.md

 ### Final project for Web Developer Bootcamp

 ### Description:
-Front-end application in React, Redux, connected to MongoDB.
+Full-stack application in React, Redux, connected to MongoDB.
 The app was created with ```create-react-app```.
 Application contains: main website with all products, sub-website with  single product and cart.